rishi-noob/soulsyncmain/docs/flowchart-prompt.md

     1. User adds an academic event (e.g., exam, assignment) to the calendar.
     2. User clicks "Generate Reminders."
     3. The system sends upcoming events to the **Gemini AI Model**, which generates personalized wellness tips related to the academic schedule.

+*   **Feature: Private Journal**
+    1. User writes their thoughts in an editor, optionally using a template.
+    2. User clicks "Save Entry".
+    3. The system saves the entry and adds it to the "Past Entries" list.

+*   **Feature: Resource Center**
+    1. User navigates to the Resources page to view articles and videos.
+    2.  **Decision:** Is the user an Admin or Volunteer?
+        *   **Yes:** User has access to "Add", "Edit", and "Delete" buttons for resources.
+The system updates the list upon changes.
+        *   **No:** User has read-only access.

+*   **Feature: Book a Session**
+    1. User navigates to the Booking page.
+    2. User clicks the "Schedule Your Appointment" button.
+    3. The system redirects the user to an external booking link (Google Form).